GodBoii/Delta-exchange-option-trade/README.md

 The Delta trading API is available at `http://localhost:8000`; the Binance Spot analysis API is available at `http://localhost:8001`.
 The private News Analyzer listens only inside the Compose network on port 8002.

+The connected workspace's **News intelligence** tab includes **Run analysis**.
+It sends an authenticated request through the Delta API gateway, runs the Agno agent, and replaces the page with the newly persisted structured outcome.
+Earlier runs remain available as session history.

 Compose creates the requested containers:

 - `Delta-exchange`: existing authenticated Delta trading API and scheduler.
 - `Binace`: public Binance `BTCUSDT` Spot analysis API.
 The spelling intentionally matches the requested container name.
 - `news-analyzer`: private Agno/OpenRouter research service with Supabase PostgreSQL session persistence.

+For News Analyzer persistence, copy the **Session pooler** URI from the same Supabase project used by the application into `backend/.env` as `SUPABASE_DB_URL`.
+Shared-pooler usernames use `postgres.<project-ref>`; a project mismatch or stale database password will make `databaseReady` false at `GET /health`.
+By default, Agno stores the session row in `ai.news_agent_sessions`.
+Non-secret News Analyzer settings are code constants in `backend/news_agent/config.py` and `backend/news_agent/tools.py`; `backend/.env` contains only the OpenRouter key and Supabase database URI.

 The market service exposes: